What does "lumous" mean?

 Emma Graef's experience

-Emma Graef is a professional makeup artist and model from Finland, now located in Beacon, New York (it's a great, artistic little town with great food spots and vintage stores!
-You should visit).
+Emma Graef is a green beauty / non-toxic professional makeup artist and model from Finland, now located in Beacon, New York.

 As soon as her sister took her to buy her first makeups she became obsessed with the cosmetic products.
 She was the worst kind of marketing victim!
 The number of euros spent on the local mall's drug store products must be shocking, but the joy to apply the colors and playing with the transformations made her visit the stores again and again.